The School Routine: 7 Painless Ways To Start Easing Back In

 6. Get involved from the start (and put yourself in their shoes)

-And finally, if nothing else make sure you’re setting the tone for the school year right at the start by making the commitment to be involved.
+And finally, if nothing else, ensure you’re setting the tone for the school year right at the start by committing to be involved.

 Be sure to discuss not only where homework will be done but at about what time it should start.
 Discuss these logistics with your child and get their input.
 And then apply that same process to each important aspect of their school lives.

-Being involved doesn’t mean micro-managing their schedule and how they accomplish their schoolwork, but it does mean having a discussion with them about it.
+Being involved doesn’t mean micro-managing their schedule and how they accomplish their schoolwork, but it does mean discussing it with them.

 Perhaps most importantly, when you’re doing this, put yourself in their shoes and ask these questions on a regular basis: